 Iron: Iron occurs naturally in our raw water and occasionally accumulates in the distribution system.
 Iron shows up as "red" or "rusty" water at your tap.
 Although you do not want to drink water that is not clear, iron is not considered to be a hazard to your health.
 We test for iron daily and it is usually around 0 ppm.
 The aesthetic limit for iron is 0.3 ppm.

-During the most recent round of Lead and Copper testing, only 100 out of 100 households sampled contained concentrations exceeding the action level.
+During the most recent round of Lead and Copper testing, 0 out of 30 households sampled contained concentrations exceeding the action level.